TheRyoSaeba/VPNBLOCKER/README.md

 8. Route the Cloudflare Worker you created in step 4 to your domain.

-With these steps completed, the CloudflareVPNBlocker  setup is in place, and it will work to block the majority of VPN and proxy traffic from accessing your site.
+With these steps completed, the VPNCloudflareBlock setup is in place, and it will work to block the majority of VPN and proxy traffic from accessing your site.

 ## Disclaimer

-It's important to note that while CloudflareVPNBlocker  can be effective in blocking VPNs and proxies, it may not catch all of them.
+It's important to note that while VPNCloudflareBlock can be effective in blocking VPNs and proxies, it may not catch all of them.
 Some determined users may still find ways to bypass these restrictions.
 Additionally, legitimate users who utilize VPNs for privacy or security reasons may also be affected.
 Please use this script responsibly and consider the impact on your users.

 ## License